Most behavioural problems involve the following:

 6 golden rules to a successful rehabilitation

-- Consistency – everyone should keep to the same commands and teach the same way
+- Consistency – everyone should use the same commands and teach in the same way

-- Insistency – If you issue a command, make sure you follow up.
+- Insistency – Only issue commands when you’re dog is in a position to succeed.
 If not, you will teach your dog that he can get away with ignoring you.
-If you are not in a position to make him comply, don’t issue the command
+If you are not in a position to help your dog succeed, don’t issue the command

 - Persistency – It takes a long time.
 So be patient.
+It’s not a race.
 It will come

-- Timing – rewards, reprimands and distractions should be within 2 seconds of the action
+- Timing – rewards should be within 2 seconds of the action

-- A balanced approach – A dog needs 1.
-Exercise, 2.
-A regime of rules, limits and boundaries, 3.
-Mental stimulation and, 4.
-Affection
+- A balanced approach – meet your dog’s essential needs 1.
+Physical needs, 2.
+Emotional needs, and 3.
+Mental stimulation needs

-There is a long list of equipment for sale but unfortunately, it is not always used correctly.
-During any behaviour modification consultation you will be shown how to use any relevant and necessary equipment effectively.
+There is a long list of equipment for sale but unfortunately, it is not always used correctly and some shouldn’t be used at all!
+During a behaviour modification consultation, you will be shown how to use any relevant and necessary equipment effectively.

 - Indoor crates and pens – great for toilet training